TheDread-Pirate-Roberts/random_stuff_I_will_forget/home_server_setup.md

 **But DPR, what if they use the Fugaku supercomputer?**

 Here is where stuff gets cool.
-Lets assume you have a 10 digit complex password and a 442 petaflop supercomputer wanted to get in.
+Let's assume you have a 10 digit complex password and a 442 petaflop supercomputer wanted to get in.

 **6.42 HOURS**